 While the Ontario Court of Justice and the Superior Court of Justice are being forced to adjust to the coronavirus pandemic by embracing the widespread use of telephone conference calls, video appearances and virtually courtrooms where all the participants are appearing remotely.
 The courts are also continuously considering how the COVID-19 precautions are impacting on an accused person’s Charter rights and their general welfare.
-Below are a few brief summaries of Ontario court decisions on COVID-19 pandemic related considerations:
+Below are a few brief summaries of Ontario court decisions on COVID-19 Bail Hearing decisions and related considerations:

 In R. v.
 T.K., O.J. no. 1339, the Judge found that the COVID-19 pandemic a was a valid consideration on a bail review.
 On the secondary ground analysis at paragraph 60 “that the jeopardy and risk posed to inmates from COVID-19 while incarcerated in detention centres awaiting trials (that are currently suspended) is also a valid factor when considering the secondary ground for detention; in particular for non-violent offenders on a bail review”.